AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     images is the foreground and which background, depending on the "Z" channel values for that pixel (larger Z means farther away).
 Both input images must have the same number and order of channels and must contain both depth/Z and alpha channels.
-Optional appended arguments include:
+Optional appended modifiers include:

+      `zeroisinf=` *num*
-    - `zeroisinf=` *num* : If nonzero, indicates that z=0 pixels should be treated as if they were infinitely far away.
+        If nonzero, indicates that z=0 pixels should be treated as if they were infinitely far away.
 (The default is 0, meaning that "zero means zero."").

 .. option:: --rotate90